-Also, Lexington raccoons are subtle little fellas who can actually damage your home and make a bathroom out of your attic.
-I can’t tell you the number of telephone calls we’ve gotten about raccoons trashing an attic, chewing through pipes, or even envious male raccoons unleashing their anger on some young juveniles (not a pretty sight!).
+Also, Lexington raccoons are subtle little fellas who can actually damage your home and take control of the area as they make a bathroom out of your attic.
+I can’t tell you the number of telephone calls we’ve gotten about raccoons trashing your roof space, chewing through pipes, or even an envious male raccoon unleashing anger on some young juveniles (not a pretty sight!).

-Mother raccoons simply like attics.
-They are the best places to bring up their young.
+A mother raccoon simply likes attics.
+The attic of a residential area is the best place to bring up their young.
 Spring is the prime period for young kits to be born.
 A female raccoon can raise several juveniles each year.

-A raccoon in the attic may cause all sorts of damage.
-They enjoy to eat electrical wires as well as harming the roof and interior.
+A raccoon in your Lexington attic may cause all sorts of damage.
+They enjoy eating electrical wires as well as harming the roof and interior.

 They also settle under sheds, in jacuzzis and barns.
 A shed is normally elevated off the ground and is perfect for raising a family.
-If there is refuge they will seek it!
+If there is refuge they will seek and control it!

-It’s often a pretty good idea to remove your raccoons by trapping them, ideally via using a licensed trapping service.
+It’s often a pretty good idea to remove wildlife by trapping them, ideally via using a licensed trapping service.
 We are thoroughly licensed and certified by the state.
-Do not simply visit the hardware store and start trapping raccoons with whatever you find there.
+Do not simply visit the hardware store and start trapping wildlife with whatever you find there.

-We make sure to use humane traps, because the last thing you need is the smell of dead raccoons wafting down from the attic.
+We make sure to use humane traps because the last thing you need is the smell of dead animals wafting down from the area.